ryanmorr/simple-vdom/README.md

 );
 ```

-If you're using Babel, install the [JSX transform plugin](https://babeljs.io/docs/plugins/transform-react-jsx) and add the pragma option to your Babel config:
+If you want to support JSX and you're using Babel, install the [JSX transform plugin](https://babeljs.io/docs/plugins/transform-react-jsx) and add the pragma option to your Babel config:

 ``` json
 {